Maiolino-Au/scRNAseq_tutorial/README.md

 docker pull ghcr.io/maiolino-au/scrnaseq_tutorial:latest
 ```

-You can find various prebuilt images, one that might be usefull is the `satijalab/seurat` image, build by the Satija Lab, the developers of Seurat, and is available on [Docker Hub](https://hub.docker.com/r/satijalab/seurat).
+Antoher one that might be usefull is the `satijalab/seurat` image, build by the Satija Lab, the developers of Seurat, and is available on [Docker Hub](https://hub.docker.com/r/satijalab/seurat).
 It contains the latest version of Seurat and all its dependencies.
 It runs on a terminal and does not contain JupyterLab, but it is possible to install it inside the container or to use this image as a base for your own Dockerfile.
 There is one available for each version of Seurat, so you can choose the one that best fits your needs.

 The following command pulls the Seurat 5.0.0 image from Docker Hub: